 According to the Wisconsin Department of Children and Families, on an average day there are approximately 8,000 youth that are living in a foster care home in Wisconsin.
 These youth come from a wide variety of situations and might need different levels of care depending on their background.
 At Family & Children’s Center we have a Treatment Foster Care program that works with youth who need a higher level of care.

 There is a very large need for foster parents right now because, not only is there a large number of youth that need out of home care placements, but also because the goal is to make it the least restrictive environment possible.
-If you or someone you know might be interested in becoming a treatment foster care parent or you would like more information, please contact Chrystal Stegen, Treatment Foster Care Coordinator at 608-785-0001 or firstname.lastname@example.org.
+If you or someone you know might be interested in becoming a treatment foster care parent or you would like more information, please contact at 608-785-0001.

-Thank you to all the current foster parents for everything they do.
+We would like to thank all of the current foster parents for everything they do.
 They are true everyday heroes!